XpressAI/vecto-python-sdk/README.md

     update_vector_attribute
         update current vector attribute with new one.

-    get_analogy
+    compute_analogy
-        get an analogy from Vecto.
+        compute an analogy from Vecto.
-        It is also possible to do multiple analogies in one request body.

     delete_vector_embeddings
         delete vector embeddings that is stored in Vecto.